Get started with the .NET SDK

 <PackageReference Include="commercetools.Sdk.HistoryApi" Version="*" />

-This has been configured to install the latest version of each SDK.
+This installs the latest version of each package.
 To use a specific version, replace * with the version number.

 Set up the client